-There are some third party companies that invested in TTL functionality to work with Sony’s MI shoe.
-You may see some of these flashes advertised as Godox, Flashpoint, and Neewer.
+Some third-party companies have invested in TTL functionality to work with Sony’s MI shoe.
+You may see some of these flashes advertised as Godox, Flashpoint, Ving, and Neewer.
 They are, however, the same flash unit but with different branding.

 In addition to TTL functionality, they’re also capable of HSS, 1st & 2nd curtain sync, multi-flash, zoom, and multi-group ratio controls with FEC.

 They also have the radio receiver built-in, eliminating the need for a separate receiver.

 As of this publication, the Godox TT685S with trigger sells for $156.
 The comparable Sony HVL-F60M without trigger runs $548.

 Check current prices on Amazon

 Manual flash used to scare me more than anything else in the world.
 But once I learned how to shoot in Manual, I acknowledged that I probably like this mode more than TTL.
 And not because it’s cheaper!

 There are a few adapters that will work with different hot-shoe configurations, and this is by far the cheapest option if you already have a selection of flashes, cables, and triggers.